cmdras/GameOn/PROCESS.md

 * Added logout functionality for Chat list screen
 * Did not do much else, as I wasnt feeling well
 * Issue: The bug that would overwrite chats had to be fixed with a check.
 To implement the check however was challenging.
 Dax helped me with implementing a completion handler.

+##### Day 15 26-1-2017
+* I added a check that would check if the chatrooms child exists.
+* Users can add a profile image, and the username is automatically added to the FIRAuth displayname
+* The images are not loaded properly however, so I have to figure out a way that the image urls are retrieved easily
+* Fixed the issue that images are not placed in the right order.
+Downloading the images also seems to go faster, but not significantly, by following the tutorial on Ray Wenderlich (https://www.raywenderlich.com/140836/firebase-tutorial-real-time-chat-2)
+* **no other major issues**